 If that tax money was spent for a non-marital purpose by either party, the court can consider “the dissipation by each party of the marital property” 750 ILCS 5/503(d)(2)

 Allocating a debt in its entirety is an elegant solution for a divorce judge to punish dissipation or other activities related to the failure to pay taxes.
 However, an Illinois divorce judge should be reminded that any allocation of marital debt must be made “without regard to marital misconduct” 750 ILCS 503(d)

-Allocation of debt is not always divided.
+Debt is not always divided by an Illinois divorce court.
 If a party accrued the debt and the can pay the debt, the court may allocate responsibility for the entirety of that debt to that party.
 “Where one party is substantially responsible for the creation of the debt and has a substantially greater capacity to earn money, it is not an abuse of discretion for the trial court to assign the overwhelming majority of debt to that party.”
 In re Marriage of Werries, 247 Ill.
 App.
 3d 639, 649-51 (1993)